thejoshyee/fso-notes-app-backend/README.md

 # fso-notes-app-backend

 ## About
-Backend portion for the notes app with Full Stack Open curriculum.
+Backend portion for the <a href="https://github.com/thejoshyee/fullstackopen-2022/tree/main/notes-app">Notes App</a> with Full Stack Open curriculum.